Links on Android Authority may earn us a commission. Learn more.

 Are there any downsides to ECG watches?

-Also, to sell a wearable with an ECG, the sensor first needs to receive medical clearance before going to market.
-ECGs need to be FDA certified in the US, while CE clearance needs to be granted in Europe.
+Additionally, to sell a wearable with an ECG, the sensor needs to receive medical clearance.
+ECGs need to be FDA certified in the US, while CE clearance is needed in Europe.
 We’ve seen this approval process completely halt devices from launching in certain regions.

 Which wearables have ECG sensors?